 Seven Habits of Highly Effective Content Marketers

 In case you think this is about to become a blatant suck-up to Dear Client, let me say what I mean to do here.
-I want to highlight the traits of marketers who really understand great content – especially those who really get the value of top-notch thought leadership and know what it takes to create it.
+I want to highlight the traits of marketers who really understand great content — especially those who really get the value of top-notch thought leadership and know what it takes to create it.
+Those marketers know what great content looks like and sounds like.
+They know it helps their firms get in the door – and win business.

 I want to do this in hopes that it adds a little more grease to the wheels of editorial development — makes it a bit easier and quicker (and therefore less costly) for author teams and marketers to produce content.
 Or at least makes things a tad smoother for business writers.